Woman writing on dry erase board during a financial training with Habitat for Humanity of Greater Nashville

 How to budget money for financial success

-To prepare families to become successful homeowners, Habitat for Humanity provides financial training.
-When we realized that families were struggling to take classroom principles and apply them to their personal situations, Greater Erie Area Habitat piloted an individualized budget coaching program, a success that has since become a requirement for our partner families.
+When we realized that families were struggling to take classroom principles and apply them to their personal situations, Greater Erie Area Habitat piloted an individualized budget coaching program, a success that has since become a requirement for families partnering with our affiliate.

 We recruit volunteers with backgrounds in finance, banking or teaching and train them on key concepts that future Habitat homeowners need to master.
 Volunteers are then matched individually to each family.